 Batting insulation is commonly used in homes, and there are many reasons why.
-Batting insulation can be used in many spaces, like walls, attics, basements, ceilings, and crawl spaces.
+Batting insulation can be used in many spaces, like walls, attics, basements, and ceilings.
 It can also be installed rather quickly, and is very efficient when it comes to saving energy.
 Of course, there are downsides to using this kind of insulation in your home.
 At Polk County Insulation, we are ready to help you determine the pros and cons of batting insulation so you can decide what is best for your home.

 Having batting insulation installed is one of the most cost-effective options when it comes to insulation.
 Our professionals at Polk County Insulation can install this product for you very quickly, which will lower the cost of installation that you are responsible for.
 Batting insulation is also fairly easy to install because of its flexibility.
 It can be cut to fit small spaces, cracks, and areas in between rafters and studs.
 Another benefit of batting insulation is the fact that it doesn’t settle over a long period of time, so it is effective longer than some other types of insulation.